 Jewelry Components that Meet the EU Nickel Directive

 Nickel-Free Metals & Components Another option is to avoid base-metal alloys entirely, and instead use elemental and precious metals in your custom jewelry.
-The following options are all nickel free (and by definition, they meet the EU Nickel Directive):
+The following options are all nickel free (by definition, they meet the EU Nickel Directive):

 Niobium is an element and is therefore not mixed with any other metals.
 It is naturally nickel free and very resistant to corrosion.
-Niobium comes in a wide variety of anodized (non-plated) colors.
+Niobium comes in a wide variety of intense anodized (non-plated) colors.

 Titanium is also an element and thus naturally nickel free.
 Like niobium, it's highly resistant to corrosion.
 It's also a very strong metal.
 Because of this, titanium is frequently used in medical implants and is a good choice for earring findings.
 The natural color of Titanium is a silver-gray color, similar to stainless steel, but sometimes a bit grayer.
 It mixes well with the color of sterling silver, but definitely is not a color match.

-14kt yellow gold is commonly made of the following materials: 58% pure gold, 25% pure silver, and 17% pure copper.
+14kt yellow gold is commonly made of the following materials: 58% elemental (pure) gold, 25% elemental silver, and 17% elemental copper.
 Gold can be alloyed with other metals, too, to achieve different colors (such as rose gold) or different karats (10kt, 18kt, etc.).
 Be aware that white gold commonly contains nickel (added for both color and strength).